andreea-alina/TriangleExercise/README.md

 After checking that the values are valid, I have created one class called TriangleConditions.
 It contains 3 methods that verify the equality of sides based on if-statement conditions.

-In the case of equilateral triangle, all three sides must be equal - side1 = side2 = side3.
+In the case of equilateral triangle, all three sides must be equal: side1 = side2 = side3.
 In the case of isosceles triangle, two sides must be equal and different from the third one.
 In the case of scalene triangle, all three sides must be different.